next-multilingual/next-multilingual/README.md

 For the homepage, the URL will always be `/` which means that `slug` keys will not be used to create localized URL segments.

 Don't forget, slugs must be written as a normal short description, which means skipping words to keep it shorter for SEO is discouraged.
-The main reason for this, is that if you write "a bunch of keywords", a linguist who is not familiar with SEO might have a hard time to translate that message.
+The main reason for this, is that if you write "a bunch of keywords", a linguist who is not familiar with SEO might have a hard time translating that message.
 Having SEO specialists in many languages would also be very costly and difficult to scale.
-In an ideal scenario, market-specific SEO pages should probably be authored and optimized in the native languages, but this is no longer part of the translation process. `next-multilingual`'s focus is to provide an easy, streamlined solution to localize URLs in many language.
+In an ideal scenario, market-specific SEO pages should probably be authored and optimized in the native languages, but this is no longer part of the translation process. `next-multilingual`'s focus is to provide an easy, streamlined solution to localize URLs in many languages.

 The `slug` key will also be used as a fallback of the `title` key when using the `getTitle` API provided in `next-multilingual/messages`.
 This API makes it easy to customize titles when a slug feels insufficient.